 - Early graying of the hair of falling hair

-How to Balance Your Pitta this Summer
+Balancing Your Pitta Dosha this Summer

 First off, indulge in cooling and hydrating summer foods.
 Not only do these help get the body healthy sources of nutrition, but they also provide a balance against the tendancies of the pitta dosha.
 Cucumber, watermelon, cherries, and grapes are all good examples of foods rich in hydration, flavor, and specific nutrients that benefit the body during this hot time of the year.
 On the flip side, you should try to move away from excessively hot or spicy foods, which may aggravate the dosha.